alnah/js-dom-rock-paper-scissors/README.md

-# Rock, Paper and Scissors game
+# Rock, Paper, and Scissors game
 A first scatch to implement the "Rock - Paper - Scissors" game in JavaScript for The Odin Project.